dnc1994/MiniJavaCF/doc/report.md

         | '(' expression ')'
         ;

-Among sub-rules of `atom`, some will definitely evaluate to primitive types, such as `Int` and `name=Identifier`; some may evaluate to primitive types, such as `nonAtom '.' name=Identifier '(' callList? ')'`.
+Among sub-rules of `atom`, some will definitely evaluate to primitive types, such as `Int`; some may evaluate to primitive types, such as `nonAtom '.' name=Identifier '(' callList? ')'`.
 The same applies to `nonAtom`.
-We will leave this for `typeEvaluator` to decide its final type.
+We will leave this for `typeEvaluator` to decide.

+Now that `expression` purely defines logical and arithemic expressions, we introduce another rule `rightValue`:

+    rightValue
+        : expression
+        | nonAtom
+        | array
+        ;

+We only have `rightValue` with assignments and method calls.

+Now the new grammar works.

 ### Scope Design

 Our task in the first pass of semantic analysis is to build a AST-like tree to store all the information we need for later use.
-In the context of MiniJava, the hierarchy is quite simple: top level -> class -> method.
+In the context of MiniJava, the hierarchy is quite simple: `top level -> class -> method`.
 We could do it naively, defining a `Class` class and a `Method` class to do whatever they need to do.
 However, here we choose to have some level of abstraction for better maintainability and scalability.

 Classes and methods share two commonalities: 1) they are both symbols; 2) they both define a scope.
 Therefore, we define a class `Symbol` and an interface `Scope`.
 Then we let `Class` and `Method` inherit from `Symbol` and implements methods in `Scope`: